 So, we enrolled her in the regular class.

 But she struggled.
 We asked the school if she should be evaluated for learning differences or ADHD, but they told us to wait until she was at least seven to look into those things.
 They told us that most children catch up by second or third grade.

 So, we waited.
 When first grade started, my daughter was about a semester behind the other kids in what she was able to do in the classroom.
 But still, the school assured us that she should be able to catch up.

 At age seven, her teachers agreed that she was not making progress.
-They suggested we get her evaluated again.
-Right now, we are just starting the diagnosis process all over again.
+They suggested we get her evaluated again and after about six more months, she did get diagnosed with ADHD.